 And of course, we cannot forget the most important reindeer of all guiding Santa’s sleigh to every girl and boy’s house.
 Rudolph the Red Nosed Reindeer, the most famous reindeer of all!

-So it only seems appropriate to end the evening with Reindeer Brownies as the anticipation of Santa’s arrival builds!
+So it only seems appropriate to end the evening with our Christmas Reindeer Brownies as the anticipation of Santa’s arrival builds!

 Last month my brownies were Turkey Brownies and this month they are Reindeer Brownies!
 I just go with the flow of the holidays around here!